-1. Look for the place where the word splits into syllables by clapping each syllable in the word.
-For example, the word runner splits into run-ner.

-3. Then do the same with the second syllable n-er, ner.
+- 1. Look for the place where the word splits into syllables by clapping each syllable in the word.
+For example, the word runner splits into run-ner. - 2.
+Sound out and blend the first syllable r-u-n, run. - 3.
+Then do the same with the second syllable n-er, ner.